 - Buses arrive back to Ballard at 3:15pm.

 - Morning carpool is from 8:45am-9:15am at Camp Hi-Ho.
 You have the opportunity to drop your camper off, or park in the back and walk up to speak with counselors and staff.

 - In the afternoon, there are two pick-up times: Last names A-L need to be picked up at 2:50pm, and last names M-Z need to be picked up at 3:00pm.
 This is to cut down on the amount of traffic created on Aiken Rd, and to provide a safe carpool experience for our campers and staff.

-This group is for 5-6 year olds who haven’t been to Camp before and are not quite ready for the complete freedom that Hi-Ho offers.
-Junior High-Ho is has a lower camper to staff ratio (about 8:1) and the campers stick with their counselor all week.
+Junior High-Ho is an optional group consisting only of 5-6 year olds who haven’t been to camp before and are not quite ready for the complete freedom that Hi-Ho offers.
+Junior High-Ho has a lower camper-to-staff ratio (about 8:1) and the campers stick with their counselor all day.
+We encourage all returning campers to choose the Blue Group, and not Junior High-Ho.
 This group is guided by a trained, dedicated counselor who will lead the group from activity to activity.
-This will give first-time campers an opportunity to experience the excitement Camp Hi-Ho has to offer, but with more structure and supervision.
+This will give those campers who need extra assurance and encouragement an opportunity to experience the excitement Camp Hi-Ho has to offer, but with more structure and supervision.

 [7-8 year olds] Always our most rambunctious group, Red Group campers are the life of the party.
 It might be their sense of entitlement after coming to Hi-Ho previous years, or the age they possess, but whatever “it” is, these kids are ready for a nap come 3:15pm (and so are we)!